retry51776/notes/others/crypto.md

 EX: y^2 = x^3 - 2x + 15
 1. imagine 2D Integer coordinate fold on donut (mod fold plane back to itself, there for 2D plan have [x, y] range that is limited)
 2. draw a elliptic-curve line on donut, as cure hit edge curve line will cutoff(won't loop around)
-3. pick 2 random points on curve-line, Generator Point, and Random Inifinty Point
+3. pick a random points on curve-line as The Generator Point, G;
 4. New Math here
    1. Negative Operation = Flip across y axis
    2. Addition Operation = draw a line hits 2 points, should have 3rd point hit curve, then take Negative of new point